Missouri Laws on Service Dogs and Emotional Support Animals

 Which Public Accommodations Must Allow Service Animals

 Under the ADA, the definition of public accommodations is very broad.
-It includes:
+It covers most places open to the public, including:

 • hotels and other lodging establishments